LarschLab/mp_semiCL_behavior/README.md

-# mp_semiCL_behavior
+# Analysis of Zebrafish Behavior in Semi-Closed Loop Experiments with Groups of Dots
-Analysis of zebrafish behavior in semi-closed loop experiment with groups of dots
+This repository contains code for analyzing zebrafish behavior during semi-closed loop experiments with moving-dot visual stimuli.
+It includes code for extracting, transforming, and aligning fish tracking data with stimulus information to study behavioral responses to dot groups varying in size and motion.

+Documentation is provided to describe the experiment design and the structure of the fish position, stimuli trajectory, and ROI files used in these analyses.